 Kitting most often refers to pulling together multiple SKUs into a single new SKU to be sold together.
 Warehouse kitting can also involve pre-packaging items for safe shipping.
-This service can also solve a manufacturing problem without the time and hassle of sending stock back to the factory.
+Additional services, like kitting and assembly can also solve a manufacturing problem without the time and hassle of sending stock back to the factory.
 For example, a critical component was left out of the box for one of Red Stag’s clients.
 The factory shipped the missing product elements, and Red Stag added them to the boxes, so the products were ready to ship faster.

 ECommerce companies can market to consumers anywhere and everywhere.
 However, the three most important things are still “location, location, location” when it comes to fulfillment.
 Siting doesn’t sound like a warehouse service, but it is.
 When you outsource your fulfillment, you can choose where to place your inventory.

 Some 3PLs help clients with inventory planning.
 After all, your fulfillment company manages warehouses full of products, so they can share insights on best practices.
-At Red Stag Fulfillment, we believe our job is to help every client grow their business, and inventory planning is just one part of that.
+At Red Stag Fulfillment, we believe our job is to help every client grow their business, and inventory planning (as well as inventory control) is just one part of that.

-Fulfillment warehouse services can include not only order fulfillment but also bulk shipping.
+Fulfillment warehouse services can include not only order fulfillment but also bulk shipping using a pallet, or many pallets.
 Red Stag Fulfillment offers palletized shipping services for D2C delivery of oversized items and B2B bulk shipping.
 Palletized products typically ship via LTL freight.

 Supply chain management assistance

 Include your fulfillment partner in your supply chain planning.
 Your 3PL can help you find solutions for issues in other parts of the supply chain.
 Giving more supply chain visibility to your partners will improve your operations.